Being all about rugby, this could hardly be described as a ‘fairy’ story but, nonetheless, should begin like this:

 Also fortunately, the RFU has tightened up considerably on foul play in subsequent years and such behaviour has long been eradicated.

-The reasons for this meteoric rise through the leagues are, first, entering lowly Somerset 3 with a very decent side and second, because Wivey were blessed with a hard core of high quality players who came through pretty much together and it’s worth highlighting them.
+The reasons for this meteoric rise through the leagues are, first, entering lowly Somerset 3 with a very decent side and second, because Wivey were blessed with a hard core of high quality players who came through pretty much together, and it’s worth highlighting them.

 Gary Sharland; an immovable loosehead, who briefly moved to Bridgwater later in his career.
 Rob Stone: a hard-as-nails ground playing flanker, and total gentleman.
 Rob Weaver: a big, strong, try-scoring machine, achieved mostly by flattening any player in his way.
 Keith Gosling: an incomer to the area and a scurrying, creative nuisance of an openside, who also played in most other positions and only retired from rugby after retiring from work!
 Ian Bristow: a big, deft scrum half, with a fine line in verbal dummies.
 The mercurial fly half Derek Sharland: sheer class, who manage to repeat the same defensive line-breaking move throughout a long career.
-Pete Stone: a centre who was as hard as his flanker brother and covered the ground like Jerry Guscott - Captain for all 4 seasons, and many more.
+Peter Stone: a centre who was as hard as his flanker brother and covered the ground like Jerry Guscott - Captain for all 4 seasons, and many more.
 Paul Bristow, at fullback, was safe as houses and deadly coming into the line.

 While others did Wivey proud, that’s the core that made such a successful side.
 Those who represented the county are asterisked in the team list.